EndPointCorp/end-point-blog/2012/05/08/tailnmail-postgres-monitoring.html.md

 By using this technique, we were able to reduce a slew of config files (the actual number was around 60), and their crontab entries, into a single config file and a single cron call.
-We also have a daily "error" report that mails a summary of all ERROR/FATAL calls in the last 24 hours.
+We also have a daily “error” report that mails a summary of all ERROR/FATAL calls in the last 24 hours.
 These were consolidated into a single email, rather than the half dozen that appeared before.